 What is Diagnostic Discography?

 Discography is a diagnostic technique used to evaluate back pain.
-More specifically, the procedure helps to identify if an abnormal disc in the spine is source of pain.
+More specifically, the procedure helps to identify if an abnormal disc in the spine is a source of pain.

 What is the procedure for a discogram?

-During the discogram, a contrast dye in injected into the soft center of one or more discs.
+During the discogram, a contrast dye is injected into the soft center of one or more discs.
 The patient will be asked to describe their pain as the injection occurs.
-The injection of a disc may trigger more intense pain, or may feel relative to the daily pain a patient experiences.
+The injection of a disc may trigger more intense pain or may feel relative to the daily pain a patient experiences.
 This association of pain with a particular disc can be subjective, as it is at the hands of the patient to identify pain.

 The contract dye is also used to form a more conclusive diagnosis.
 During the procedure, the doctor will use a type of medical imaging called fluoroscopy.
 When there are tears, or fissures, in the lining of a disc, the imaging will show the dye spreading outside of the disc itself.